 • Gates

-Also consider lighting particularly dark areas such as shrubbery beds, decks, patios, pools and gardens, to limit easy hiding places.
+Also consider lighting dark areas such as shrubbery beds and gardens to limit easy hiding places.

 Tip